The Little Vampire (TV series): Episodes

 Rüdiger is back in the family.
 They are almost ready to move out, although they do not know how to transport their coffins.
-Anton and Rüdiger say it is Hallowe'en and they won't look odd.
-Lumpi calls his human punk friends, and together, they proceed calmly through the streets toting seven coffins (the family's plus two others).
-They are, however, halted by police at Geiermeier's urging.
+Anton and Rüdiger say it is Halloween and they won't look odd.
+Lumpi calls his human punk friends, and together, they proceed calmly through the streets toting seven coffins (the family's plus two others), but they are halted by police at Geiermeier's urging.
 A policeman points to Theodor/Ludwig to step forward, but Anton steps forward instead to be discovered to be human, at which point the attentive police officer recognizes Geiermeier as the escaped lunatic, so Geiermeier runs away.
 Anna, Rüdiger and Anton have to say farewell.
 Anton gets a present: a bottle of flying powder.
 Dorothee/Hildegard reveals Anton might create his own powder if he takes a good smell, and tries to indicate the ingredients.
 Just before the ship leaves, Theodor/Ludwig notices there is one extra coffin.
 Inside the coffin is Geiermeier who tries to come after the vampires.
 Geiermeier admits he is jealous about the vampires: they live forever whilst he is going to die sooner or later.
 Geiermeier surrenders and stops his activities as a vampire hunter.

 Teddy arrives on the train the very next day to visit Anton.
 An "Everything is Forgiven" party is held at the Besker home.
 Later that night, Mr. Besker finds a letter on Anton's bedroom window: it is from Rüdiger telling he only lives one night's flying from Anton so they still can meet each other.
 To prove Anton's stories are real, he sprinkles flying powder on the bed sheets.
 Both boys fly on the sheets a few seconds later.